jp438-2/containerized-buildkite-template/README.md

 3. Copies the pipeline step's script that is to be run into the container.
 4. Uses pip to install all the requirements in the requirements file.

+Depending on the use case, a different docker image can be used and python3 or pip may not need to be installed.
+Similarly, if pip is not needed the Dockerfile need not copy the requirements file.

 ### scripts/requirements-step1.txt

+__Only required if Python is being used and the scripts require additional pip packages to be installed.__

 Lists all the pip piackages which should be installed in the container.
 Each line should contain a single package and, ideally, the required versions.
 For instance: